Prince-Kumar-Yadav/Flutter-Basic-Project/README.md

 # Flutter-Basic-Project
-In this repository all basic flutter project
+In this repository some basic flutter project